opentracing/opentracing.io/data-semantics.md

 As an example, consider the common case of a HTTP-based application server.
 The URL of an incoming request that the application is handling is often useful for diagnostics, as well as the HTTP verb and the resultant status code.
 An instrumentor could choose to report the URL in a tag named `URL`, or perhaps named `http.url`--either would be valid from the pure API perspective.
 But if the Tracer wishes to add intelligence, such as indexing on the URL value or sampling proactively for requests to a particular endpoint, it must know where to look for relevant data.
 In short, when tag names and other instrumentor-provided values are used consistently, the tracers on the other side of the API can employ more intelligence.

-The guidelines contained describe a common ground on which instrumentors and tracer authors can build beyond pure data collection.
-Adherence to the guidelines is optional but highly recommended for instrumetors.
+The guidelines provided here describe a common ground on which instrumentors and tracer authors can build beyond pure data collection.
+Adherence to the guidelines is optional but highly recommended for instrumentors.